-Topsoil usually refers to the top 2 - 8 inches of ground soil.
+Topsoil usually refers to the top 2 to 8 inches of ground soil.
 It is the most productive layer of soil.
 Topsoil contains some organic matter along with minerals and nutrients.
 It can be used to top off your plant bed or mixed with rich, organic material.

 Compost is decaying plant or animal matter that turns into nutrient-rich soil.
 You use it as a soil amendment.
 Gardeners or landscapers can add compost to topsoil or any other soil (garden soil or potting soil) to enrich it with nutrients.
 It acts as a soil fertilizer as well as allowing for better drainage in clay soils and allows sandy soil to hold onto nutrients.

 If you have ever noticed wood chips as an attractive landscaping choice in a front yard, that is a kind of mulch.
 Other options include shredded yard waste (shredded leaves and grass clippings), straw, and sawdust.
 Mulch looks nice, and it is suitable for discouraging the spread of weeds and supplies shade to the undergrowth.
 It covers the soil and helps retain moisture normally lost through evaporation in the summer and provides insulation in the winter.